kluctl/www-kluctl.io/content/en/docs/reference/kluctl-project/external-projects.md

   Using external projects
 ---

-Kluctl will by default use the Kluctl project itself as default location for deployments, cluster configurations and sealed secrets.
+Kluctl will by default use the Kluctl project itself as default location for deployments and sealed secrets.
 These can however be externalized into other Git repositories, Kluctl will then clone/fetch these external repositories when necessary.

-External Projects allow better reuse of cluster configuration and deployments.
-As an example, you can have a central cluster configurations repository for all Kluctl projects, making it easier to manage clusters without having to touch all Kluctl projects.
+External Projects allow better reuse of deployments.
+You can have multiple Kluctl projects that all point to the same deployment project but with different targets defined.

-Deployment can also be reused by having multiple minimal Kluctl projects that simply point to a single deployment project.

 The following configuration is possible in `.kluctl.yml`